cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 * **Brief Mood Survey**
 * **Positive Reframing**
 * **The use of extended, two-hour therapy sessions**

 Mon, 08 Oct 2018 08:00:00 +0000

-### 110: Ask David — How do You Deal with a Sociopath?
+## 110: Ask David — How do You Deal with a Sociopath?

 [rss](http://feelinggood.libsyn.com/110-ask-david-how-do-you-deal-with-a-sociopath)

 Fabrice and David address several challenging questions submitted by individuals who listen to the **Feeling Good Podcasts**.

 * **Richard: **Do you have to get along with **everybody**?
 How do you deal with a sociopath?
 * **Dave:** Positive distortions can trigger mania, addictions, narcissism, and violence--but how can you get rid of them?
-* **Julia: **What can you do if you've been depressed all of your life and wake up every morning with your mind flooded with negative thoughts?
+* **Julia:** What can you do if you've been depressed all of your life and wake up every morning with your mind flooded with negative thoughts?
 I spend two hours trying to dispute them, but they just keep coming back the next day.
 * **Omhur:** How would you treat "Reading OCD?"
 I feel compelled to read every sentence and paragraph carefully and repeatedly so I won't miss anything!
 * **Unnamed fan** (who left a negative review on iTunes): Isn't your concept of the death of the ego potentially dangerous to people with low self-esteem who are being abused?

 Thank you for your terrific questions, your frequent praise, and your occasional criticisms and challenges.
 They keep us on our toes, and we deeply appreciate all of you.
 So keep your comments coming, as well as your suggestions for shows and topics you want to hear more about!

-We are receiving more than 50,000 downloads a month.
-Please tell your friends about us so we can continue to build our audience.

-Thanks!
-We really enjoy doing these shows for you.

 Mon, 15 Oct 2018 15:13:16 +0000

-### 111: Stephanie James Interview (Part 2) — On the Road to Feeling Great
+## 111: Stephanie James Interview (Part 2) — On the Road to Feeling Great

 [rss](http://feelinggood.libsyn.com/092-stephanie-james-interview-part-2-on-the-road-to-feeling-great)

 This is the second of three interviews with Stephanie James on her superb radio show and [podcast, **The Spark**](https://www.thesparkpod.com/episodes/).
 Stephanie is an experienced therapist and dynamic radio personality from Colorado.
 She is co-authoring a book on how to live a “spark-filled life.”

 This interview with Stephanie focused, in part, on the evolution of the new TEAM-CBT from traditional Cognitive Behavioral Therapy (CBT).
 Stephanie asks Dr. Burns questions on a wide range of topics, including:

 * How would you treat a case of social anxiety?
 * What is “therapeutic whitewashing” and how can therapists get over it?
 What should therapists do instead?
 * How would you work with violent incarcerated teenagers, such as gang members?